 Delta Gammas at Southern Methodist University fulfill our Service for Sight mission by working with the visually impaired in the Dallas and SMU communities.
 As a chapter, we partner with the Meadows Museum on campus, Dallas Lighthouse for the Blind, American Council for the Blind, Texas School for the Blind, Essilor Vision Foundation and many more

-SMU Delta Gammas host Anchorsplash every fall semester at the SMU recreation center pool.
-A philanthropy event that the campus looks forward to, Delta Gamma’s Anchorsplash draws over 20 teams of fraternities and sororities, along with some of SMU’s athletic teams and multicultural groups.
+Before our switch this year to Anchorbowl, SMU Delta Gammas hosted Anchorsplash every fall semester at the SMU recreation center pool.
+As a philanthropy event that the campus looks forward to, Delta Gamma’s Anchorsplash drew over 20 teams of fraternities and sororities, along with some of SMU’s athletic teams and multicultural groups.
 The outfits, the routines and the competition of both individual and team races in the pool are highly entertaining.
-Anchorsplash has raised more than $25,000 each year for Service for Sight.
-We are looking forward to next year’s Anchorsplash!
+Anchorsplash has raised more than $10,000 each year for Service for Sight.
+We are looking forward to beginning Anchorbowl next year!
 Check out our Facebook page for more information!

 Every year as part of the Delta Gamma Lectureship in Values and Ethics series, our chapter brings a nationally known speaker to SMU as a service to the university and Dallas community.
 The Lectureship event is provided at no cost to the public.
-Past Lectureship speakers have included Madeline Albright, Julie Andrews, William Bennett, Barbara Bush, Mike Domitz, Kelly and Becca, Larry Brown, and Jerry Greenfield.
-This fall, Piper Kerman, author of Orange is the New Black: My Year in a Women’s Prison.
+Past Lectureship speakers have included Madeline Albright, Julie Andrews, William Bennett, Barbara Bush, Mike Domitz, Kelly and Becca, Larry Brown, Jerry Greenfield, Piper Kerman, and Nastia Liukin.
+Lauren Bush Lauren, CEO of FEED Projects spoke this Fall.

 Check back in later for next year’s Lectureship Speaker!